haddocking/haddocking.github.io/education/molmod/simulation.md

 </a>

 ### Releasing the position restraints
-By now, the system had time to ajust to the injection of velocities and the introduction of both temperature and pressure.
+By now, the system had time to adjust to the injection of velocities and the introduction of both temperature and pressure.
 The heavy atoms of the peptide are, however, still restrained to their initial positions.
 The next and final steps of the simulation setup release these restraints, progressively, until the system is completely unrestrained and fully equilibrated at the desired temperature and pressure, thus ready for the production simulation.

-The strenght of the restraints is defined in the `posre.itp` file, created by `pdb2gmx`.
+The strength of the restraints is defined in the `posre.itp` file, created by `pdb2gmx`.
 The value of the force constant defines how strictly the atom is restrained.
 As such, releasing the restraints is as simple as modifying the numbers on the file.